-- 10.3.1 In view of ensuring the health and safety of all of our learners, in addition to quality checking our procedures, all observation documentation will be checked and countersigned by the Head of Higher Education, including a sample being checked by Senior Management (Vice Principal, and line manager of the Careers Department). - 10.3.2 After each enrichment week, the Work Observation Coordinator and Head of Higher Education will organise an in-depth meeting to discuss processes and protocols for the previous work observation week, reflecting upon successes and areas to improve upon to guarantee further future success.
-This may cover paperwork, reporting mechanisms or indeed the providers and experiences available to us, in light of learner feedback.
+- 12.3.1.
+In view of ensuring the health and safety of all of our students, in addition to quality checking our procedures, all observation documentation will be checked and countersigned by the Deputy Head, Academic, including a sample being checked by the Principal/Head. - 12.3.2.
+After each enrichment week, the Careers & Employability Adviser and Deputy Head, Academic will organise an in-depth meeting to discuss processes and protocols for the previous work observation week, reflecting upon successes and areas to improve upon to guarantee further future success.
+This may cover paperwork, reporting mechanisms or indeed the providers and experiences available to us, in light of student feedback.

-11.0 Special Needs Provision
+13.0 Special Needs Provision

-11.1 Compulsory School Age (CSA)
+13.1.
+Compulsory School Age (CSA)

-- 11.1.1 For our CSA learners, extra provisions will be put into place to be compliant with our CSA Policy.
-CSA learners on a Tier 4 (Child) Visa, will be able to have a work observation, but only once they turn 16 years.
-The following restrictions and facilitations will be put into place to ensure the safety and wellbeing of our learners on observation: - The work observation provider will need to inform the Work Observation Coordinator of their safe arrival and departure each day. - CSA learners will only be recommended observations local to the Cardiff area which are easily commutable by foot, public or private transport. - CSA learners may be accompanied by a staff member to the work observation provider if they are on a 'lone' observation, i.e. the only learner from Cardiff Sixth Form College who is on observation there at any one given time. - Given the nature of the work observation, Cardiff Sixth Form College will use their discretion and judgement, and may request an Enhanced DBS and/or Barred List check for supervisory staff of learners on observation who are below the age of 16, and not on a Tier 4 Visa.
+- 13.1.1.
+For our CSA students, extra provisions will be put into place to be compliant with our CSA Policy.
+CSA students on a Child Student Visa, will be able to have a work observation, but only once they turn 16 years.
+The following restrictions and facilitations will be put into place to ensure the safety and wellbeing of our students on observation: - The work observation provider will need to inform the Careers & Employability Adviser of their safe arrival and departure each day. - CSA students will only be recommended observations local to the Cardiff area which are easily commutable by foot, public or private transport. - CSA students may be accompanied by a staff member to the work observation provider if they are on a 'lone' observation, i.e. the only student from Cardiff Sixth Form College who is on observation there at any one given time. - Given the nature of the work observation, Cardiff Sixth Form College will use their discretion and judgement, and may request an Enhanced DBS and/or Barred List check for supervisory staff of students on observation who are below the age of 16, and not on a Child Student Visa.

-11.2 Additional Learning Needs
+13.2.
+Additional Learning Needs

-11.2.1We recognise that learners with additional learning needs may encounter more barriers to employment than others, and as such, we strive to ensure that learners with any additional needs, including medical, educational, physical, emotional or other, will be fully supported on their observation.
-Prior to the observation, we will

-- check with each learner as to whether they can report of any needs or adjustments to tailor their learning experience when on observation. - 11.2.2Whilst we expect all learners and parents to disclose all relevant medical, educational, physical or emotional needs upon enrolment to our College, this information will always be asked as part of the parent consent form to ensure upto-date information.
-This will also be cross-referenced with protected and confidential information held by the Additional Learning Needs Coordinator and the Head of Pastoral to ensure that the observation is the correct fit for the learner and that the learner would not be in any harm when on this observation. - 11.2.3In accordance with our Data Protection policy, we reserve the right to disclose key safeguarding, medical or specific learning needs information to work observation providers and for the appropriate accommodations to be put in place for a learner on a trip or work-focused activity.
+- 13.2.1.
+We recognise that students with additional learning needs may encounter more barriers to employment than others, and as such, we strive to ensure that students with any additional needs, including medical, educational, physical, emotional or other, will be fully supported on their observation.
+Prior to the observation, we will check with each student as to whether they can report of any needs or adjustments to tailor their learning experience when on observation. - 13.2.2.
+Whilst we expect all students and parents to disclose all relevant medical, educational, physical or emotional needs upon enrolment to our College, this information will always be asked as part of the parent consent form to ensure up-to-date information.
+This will also be cross-referenced with protected and confidential information held by the SENDCO and the Deputy Head (Pastoral) to ensure that the observation is the correct fit for the student and that the student would not be in any harm when on this observation. - 13.2.3.
+In accordance with our Data Protection policy, we reserve the right to disclose key safeguarding, medical or specific learning needs information to work observation providers and for the appropriate accommodations to be put in place for a student on a trip or work-focused activity.

-11.3 Protected Characteristics
+13.3.
+Protected Characteristics